rurreac/slider/README.md

 ```
 make <TARGET> UPX_BRUTE=yes
 ```
+Makefiles for building [Server](server/cmd) or [Client](client/cmd) only, are also included just in case it fits best your purpose.
+But be aware that size wise the difference between a full build and a server or client build is slightly noticeable, and the more compression the less noticeable.
+Generally speaking you would like to stick with the full binary.

 Currently Slider uses the following external dependencies:
 * [gorilla/websocket](https://github.com/gorilla/websocket) - implementation of the WebSocket Protocol
 * [creack/pty](https://github.com/creack/pty) - managing PTYs on *nix systems
 * [UserExistsError/conpty](https://github.com/UserExistsError/conpty) - managing PTYs on Windows Systems
 * [armon/go-socks5](https://github.com/armon/go-socks5) - using an existing network connection as socks transport
+* [pkg/sftp](https://github.com/pkg/sftp) - SFTP server side implementation

 ## Server